IVRPowers/blog/content/post/industries/industries-financial-cases.md

 ## Expert Advice.

 Video and voice over the internet make it possible to meet current customers’ expectations.
-More and more clients look for information on line and videoRTC offers the opportunity to remotely discuss products and receive information from an expert.
+More and more clients look for information on line and VideoRTC offers the opportunity to remotely discuss products and receive information from an expert.

 ## ATMs.